forjoyilive/sidekick/plugin/README.txt

 == Description ==

-Sidekick is a tool to help you create content more quickly.
+Sidekick WP is a tool to help you create content more quickly.
 It hooks into OpenAI's GPT-3 text writing tool and gives you results based on the prompt that you enter.
 It's not only a convenient way to find ideas and inspiration for writing, it's also fun.

 Because it uses your own API key, costs are low, and you pay only for what you use.

-*Note*: At this time, Sidekick is only compatible with Gutenberg (the Block Editor) and not the Classic Editor.
+*Note*: At this time, Sidekick WP is only compatible with Gutenberg (the Block Editor) and not the Classic Editor.

 == Features ==